wp-plugins/retina-for-wp/readme.txt

 == Description ==

 This plugin let you add a shortcode with two different image sources one too a normal sized image and one for retina.
 The plugin will then load the right image depending on if it's a retina display or not.
 For more info and how to use it.
-Go to erikknutsson.se/retina-for-wp

 == Installation ==